 After experiencing or witnessing pandemic-driven financial shocks or disruptions to income, the survey showed that consumers are now more likely to conserve money for emergencies.
 In fact, 52% of respondents say they intend to use excess pandemic cash for emergency savings, while 32% intend to hold more money for immediate access to prevent against potential risks going forward.

 Some FSIs are already beginning to offer emergency savings accounts as part of their employee benefit packages, which could help improve retirement savings outcomes.
-Prudential Financial Inc. provides a range of financial wellness solutions, including an omnichannel approach, education programs, digital tools, and individual guidance to address employees’ financial security needs.10
+Prudential Financial Inc. provides a range of financial wellness solutions, including an omnichannel approach, education programmes, digital tools and individual guidance to address employees’ financial security needs.10

 According to a study conducted by Commonwealth as part of BlackRock’s emergency savings initiative, low-income and moderate-income plan participants were half as likely to tap into retirement savings if they had an emergency savings fund outside of their retirement account.11